July 21, 2021 by Siobhan Climer, Mishaal Khan and Kim Morgan

-It is critical that IT invests in cyber resiliency, so that when a security event occurs – and it will – the data on which the business relies is protected.
+There is nothing to suggest that this trend won’t continue into the future.
+Knowing this, it is critical that businesses and organizations invests in cyber resiliency, so that when a security event occurs – and it will – critical business data is not lost, compromised or corrupted.

 What Is Cyber Resiliency?